thecosignstudio/process/_chapters/01-project-introduction-and-setup.md

 ## Q&A
 ### Questions your client may ask:
-{% include qa.html question="Why do you want to know the business model?" answer="This will allow us some amount of lorem ipsum dolor sit amet conscetur blah blah" %}
+{% include qa.html question="Why do you want to know the business model?" answer="This will help us get to focus on important things and prioritise work." %}

 {% include qa.html question="Why do you have to know this stuff before we meet?" answer="This will allow us to prepare better and have a more focused meeting." %}